Crazy Eddie: Aftermath

-Soon after the chain closed in 1989, a New Jersey-based investment group led by Alex Adjmi bought the rights to the Crazy Eddie trademark and announced in January 1990 that it had purchased the leases on Crazy Eddie's original location in Brooklyn and another in East Brunswick, New Jersey.
+Soon after the chain closed in 1989, a New Jersey–based investment group led by Alex Adjmi bought the rights to the Crazy Eddie trademark and announced in January 1990 that it had purchased the leases on Crazy Eddie's original location in Brooklyn and another in East Brunswick, New Jersey.
 The intent of the Adjmi group was to reopen the chain, but nothing ever came of the attempt.

-In 1998, the grandchildren of Eddie, Allen and Mitchell Antar, revived the chain with a shop in Wayne, New Jersey, and as an online Internet venture, crazyeddieonline.com.
+In 1998, the grandchildren of Eddie, Allen and Mitchell Antar revived the chain with a shop in Wayne, New Jersey, and as an online Internet venture, crazyeddieonline.com.
 The revived company retained the slogan "His prices are insane" and re-hired Jerry Carroll, who by this time had founded his own advertising agency, as spokesman.
-Despite plans to expand the chain to a potential 10 stores, the new Crazy Eddie did not expand beyond the Wayne store and in 1999 the only shop of the revived chain closed.
+Despite plans to expand the chain to a potential 10 stores, the new Crazy Eddie did not expand beyond the Wayne store, and closed in 1999.

 Eddie returned to the company in 2001, which by this time had been doing business solely as an Internet and buy-by-telephone business for more than a year.
 He reinitiated the Web site as crazyeddie.com and once again hired Jerry Carroll to do its advertising.
 By 2004, crazyeddie.com had disappeared again, and after a brief attempt to revive the online retailer in 2005, Crazy Eddie ceased to exist once again.
 The Crazy Eddie trademark and associated intellectual property were then acquired by Texas-based company Trident Growth Fund.
 In July 2006, Trident attempted to auction the brand and the domain name crazyeddie.com on eBay, but the reserve price was not met.

 On March 3, 2009, it was announced that Brooklyn-based businessman Jack Gemal had bought the rights to the Crazy Eddie name and quickly began a new online Crazy Eddie venture at pricesareinsane.com.
 Gemal was also reported to be scouting retail space for new Crazy Eddie retail locations, stating that he wanted to open 50 locations during the next two years.
 This online venture performed business in the same manner as Crazy Eddie's other online stores, selling appliances and other electronics through the Internet.
 However, Gemal was never able to find the retail space he sought to reinitiate the Crazy Eddie store chain, and in 2012, the online business ended.
 The pricesareinsane.com site no longer exists, and as of 2018, the Crazy Eddie trademark is listed as abandoned.

-In October 2020, Jerry Carroll passed away after suffering from cardiac issues for many years.
+Jerry Carroll died in October 2020 after suffering from cardiac issues for many years.
 Writer Gary Weiss, in doing research for a book he was writing about the rise and fall of Crazy Eddie, learned that Carroll's death had not been publicized, despite how ubiquitous a presence he was while serving as spokesman for Crazy Eddie.